-construction team cut a base camp into the unoccupied jungle where the Hawaii
+French/Cambodian construction team cut a base camp into the unoccupied

-construction of the new Port of Kampong Som - a project that had been set
+groundwork for the construction of the new Port of Kampong Som.

-to 1954, Cambodia maintained international sea trade via the Mekong.
-But
+international sea trade via the Mekong River.
+But the dissolution of

-the end of Indochina meant the Mekong delta reverted to the control of
+French Indochina in 1954 meant the Mekong delta reverted to the control

 construct a new ocean port.
 Kampong Som was selected for water depth and